tonybaines/gestalt/LIGHTNING-TALK.md

 ```

 ### Types
-The following types (and their primitive counterparts where applicable) are supported as return types
+The following return-types are supported
 * String
 * Integer
 * Boolean